Advice for drivers and operators

 The coloured stripe on bus passes will change every year and drivers will be able to identify passes which have expired.
 These passes should be confiscated and returned to us.

 Pupils who do not have a bus pass must pay a fare on registered services.
 A ticket should be issued.

 Drivers should use their discretion when dealing with pupils who claim they have lost their bus pass or money.
-It is acceptable for older pupils to be refused travel but drivers should consider the potential dangers such as the child’s age, location and whether or not they are on their own.
+It is acceptable for older pupils to be refused travel, but drivers should consider the potential dangers such as the child's age, location and if they are on their own.
 Primary school pupils must never be refused travel.
-Problems or concerns should be reported to the school and/or us as soon as possible.
+Problems or concerns should be reported to the school or us as soon as possible.

 Drivers should approach bus stops with care.